Squadrick/shadesmar/README.md

 * Faster than using the network stack like in the case with ROS.

 * Read and write directly from GPU memory to shared memory.

-* Subscribers can operate directly on messages in shared memory without making copies.

 * Uses a circular buffer to pass messages between publishers and subscribers.